 "I remember when I used to listen to Bessie Smith sing 'I Hate to See That Evening Sun Go Down,' I'd fix my mouth and try to make tones come out just like hers."

 So what is it that has caused such consternation among the religious community?
-I believe that it is the sharp, learned divide between sacred and secular.
+Could it be the sharp, learned divide between sacred and secular?
 Even though black Gospel is a mix of sacred and secular styles, there have historically been issues with performing music that doesn't explicitly mention God.

 But what is meant by the term secular?